PointCloudLibrary/pcl/doc/tutorials/content/resampling.rst

-To approximate the surface defined by a local neighborhood of points **p1**, **p2** ... **pk** at a point **q** we use a bivariate polynomial height function defined on a on a robustly computed reference plane.
+To approximate the surface defined by a local neighborhood of points **p1**, **p2** ... **pk** at a point **q** we use a bivariate polynomial height function defined on a robustly computed reference plane.

 .. raw:: html